This may sound strange, but as wonderful as we humans are and as deserving as we might be (!), Heaven does not exist first and foremost for us!!

 The second idea is that of space.
 Genesis 1:14 ‘God said let there be lights in the expanse of the sky’.
 This is much broader than just the ‘sky’ as it obviously includes the stars and the planets and moons.

-But those two are not really our primary concern – although it is worth nothing that both (in some way) point us to the glory of the one who creates.
+But those two are not really our primary concern – although it is worth noting that both (in some way) point us to the glory of the one who creates.
 Psalm 19 famously sings ‘The heavens declare the glory of God the skies proclaim the work of his hands.’
 They do!

 The third idea is that of ‘heaven’ itself.
 2 Chronicles 2:6 call them the ‘highest heavens’.
 Hebrews 9:24 tells us that Christ entered heaven itself.
 The apostle Paul talks of the ‘third heaven’ in 2 Corinthians 12:2 – perhaps he is thinking that the atmosphere and space are the first two heavens!